Table of contents

-All said and done, only personal experience with a software helps you understand how easy and intuitive it is to use.
+All said and done, only personal experience with a ticketing system helps you understand how easy and intuitive it is to use.

 In the present day, pretty much every software offers free trials – be sure to take advantage of those.
-The good thing is that most of them will offer full-feature trials.
+The good thing is that most of them will offer full-featured trials.

 When testing software, be sure to keep all your important criteria in mind.
 Make notes on features you like and dislike, so it helps you compare how each software fares.

 You also want to find out first-hand if the software offers good customer service.
-Use their self-help tools, send an email inquiry, or reach out to their live chat team.
+Use their self-help tools, send an email inquiry, or reach out to their live chat or phone support teams.

 Only a company that offers great customer service and cares about its customers, can empower others to do so.